juhasev/sample-ninja-help/external-suppliers-list.md

 ### External supplies

-External suppliers are third party sample providers typically other panels.
+External suppliers are third party sample providers are typically other panels.
 To create a new supplier click on the **plus** -button top right.

 To edit simply click on the supplier name.